A flat foot is a foot that has lost or never developed an arch.

 - A stiff foot

-Flat feet caused by nerve or muscle disease may need special braces.
+- Braces to treat flat feet caused by nerve or muscle problems

 Foot Health Facts—American College of Foot and Ankle Surgeons http://www.foothealthfacts.org

 Adult acquired flatfoot.
 Ortho Info—American Academy of Orthopedic Surgeons website.
 Available at: https://orthoinfo.aaos.org/en/diseases--conditions/adult-acquired-flatfoot/.
 Updated September 2017.
 Accessed July 30, 2020.

 Flat foot signs and symptoms.
 UCSF Children’s Hospital website.
 Available at: https://www.ucsfbenioffchildrens.org/conditions/flatfoot/signs%5Fand%5Fsymptoms.html.
 Accessed July 30, 2020.